 "Steaming has long been thought of as the gold standard for vegetable preparation because of its inherent health benefits," says Josh Weinstein, senior product manager of Steamfresh.
 "With the Steamfresh products, consumers will receive perfectly steamed vegetables with such ease and convenience that we believe the Steamfresh portfolio could quickly become a home meal-time staple."

-Each 12-oz. package serves about four people and is available in nine varieties: Broccoli Cuts; Super Sweet Corn; Cut Green Beans; Mixed Vegetables; Sweet Peas; Broccoli & Cauliflower; Broccoli, Cauliflower, and Carrots; Broccoli, Carrots, Sugar Snap Peas & Water Chestnuts, and Sweet Mini Corn on the Cob (four ears).
+Each 12-oz. package serves about four people and is available in nine varieties: Broccoli Cuts; Super Sweet Corn; Cut Green Beans; Mixed Vegetables; Sweet Peas; Broccoli and Cauliflower; Broccoli, Cauliflower, and Carrots; Broccoli, Carrots, Sugar Snap Peas and Water Chestnuts, and Sweet Mini Corn on the Cob (four ears).

 Suggested retail price ranges between $1.69 for plain vegetables and $2.29 for mixtures.

 Dressing your salad has never been easier or more fashionable.
 Englewood Cliffs, N.J.-based Unilever introduces a line of Wish-Bone Salad Spritzers salad dressing, the season's must-have salad accessory.